-Master of Education in Distance Education students are encouraged to undertake original research and pursue a thesis.
-After completing the core requirements, interested students should contact the CDE office to discuss their thesis with an advisor.
+Master of Education in Open, Digital, and Distance Education students are encouraged to undertake original research and pursue a thesis.
+After completing the core requirements, interested students should contact the DE office to discuss their thesis intentions with the MEd thesis route advisor.

-Students will be eligible to register in the thesis preparation courses after completing all core requirements.
-Eligible students must contact the CDE office to have their registration processed manually.
+Students will be eligible to register in the thesis preparation courses after completing all core and elective requirements.

 The final step of the thesis program route is the student's oral defense which is carried out by the student's committee members (supervisor, second committee member) and an appointed external examiner.
-At this time students will register in MDDE 704: Thesis Completion and Oral Defense (3 credits), which is not a conventional course but serves as a placeholder for administrative purposes.
+At this time students will register in MDDE 704: Thesis Completion and Oral Defense (3 credits) manually through the DE office, which is not a conventional course but serves as a placeholder for administrative purposes.

 All components of the MEd thesis are subject to the policies and procedures of the Faculty of Graduate Studies.
 Students may choose at any time to opt out of the thesis route and complete their program through the course-based route.